Love Sensation: Remixes

+The Freemasons and Hi_Tack Burnin' Up mixes were put together on a Dutch CD single, "Love Sensation '06".
+It reached number 22 on a month-long run on the Dutch Top 40, ranking 176 on the 2006 year-end.

 Impact and legacy

 In 1994, French DJ Laurent Garnier named "Love Sensation" one of his favourites of all time, saying, "She's a disco screaming diva.
 This is an uplifting, powerful, unbeatable record.
 Too many people have used the sample and it's getting boring.
 You can't compete with the original — it's an all-time classic."
 In 2019, NME ranked it among "The 20 Best Disco Songs of All Time", writing that it "is Loleatta Holloway at her euphoric best".
+Same year, American DJ and producer Kevin Saunderson ranked it among "The 10 Best Disco Records of All Time", adding, "Just the perfect vocal.
+So powerful hearing that voice come through radio and club speakers.
+Another one I got to experience at the Paradise Garage and it brought so much joy to people, including myself.
+It's amazing what a track like this could do and how it could make you feel."
 In 2020, Slant Magazine ranked "Love Sensation" number 14 in their list of "The 100 Best Dance Songs of All Time".